Samantha-Ruth/Password-Generator/README.md

 //SCREENSHOT HERE//

- This project helped me further understand javascript coding and how it allows for user inteaction with the browser.
+ This project helped me further understand javascript coding and how it allows for user interaction with the browser.